Chart Color Schemes

 Sale features high concentrations of lone person households, with a fairly typical median household size

-Family households comprise 64.4% of all households, including 24.0% couples with children, 27.2% couples without children, and 12.1% single parent families.
-Non-family households account for the remaining 35.6%, with lone person households at 32.9% and group households comprising 2.7%.
-The median household size is 2.3 people, matching the average of Rest of Vic.
+Family households account for 64.4% of all households, including 24.0% couples with children, 27.2% couples without children, and 12.1% single parent families.
+Non-family households make up the remaining 35.6%, with lone person households at 32.9% and group households comprising 2.7% of the total.
+The median household size is 2.3 people, which matches the average for the Rest of Vic.

 Frequently Asked Questions - Households